tomlurge/visionion/README.md

 Tor Metrics Data
 ----------------
 The currently available data is accessible in JSON from the [website](https://metrics.torproject.org/graphs/).
 There's also an overview of [metrics descriptor formats](https://metrics.torproject.org/index.html) and the raw [data](https://metrics.torproject.org/data.html).
-It's currently saved to PostgreSQL database (see the [schem](https://gitweb.torproject.org/metrics-web.git/blob/HEAD:/db/tordir.sql)).
+It's currently saved to a PostgreSQL database (see the [schema](https://gitweb.torproject.org/metrics-web.git/blob/HEAD:/db/tordir.sql)).

 Usage Scenario